ckprod/detect-decimal-delimiter/README.md

 But there are many formatted numbers where the decimal delimiter can be identified correctly, e.g. '123,456,789', '1234.56' or '12,345.6'.
 If we have a bunch of homogen data (like a csv file), there is a chance of automatically the decimal delimiter.

-According to languages.js from numbro (https://github.com/foretagsplatsen/numbro) the following combination of possible delimiters exit:
+According to languages.js from numbro (https://github.com/foretagsplatsen/numbro) the following combinations of possible delimiters exit:
 - ' ' and ',' e.g. hu-HU
 - '.' and ',' e.g. de-DE
 - ',' and '.' e.g. en-GB